A Selective Chronology of South Coast History: Origins to 1899

 10,000 (+/-?) years bp

 The earliest radiocarbon dating of human habitation on the South Coast at Indian Sands, (near Boardman State Park) indicate that a human culture developed by this date.
 Over the millennia, the original people here learned to deal with the climate and geography of the Oregon South Coast.

 5000-4000 years bp

 Radiocarbon dating of Native American artifacts from Bullards State park excavations.
-The picture to the left is of tools used by early Native Americans on exhibit at the Coos Historical and Maritime Museum in North Bend.
+The picture to the left is of tools used by early Native Americans.

 The earliest recorded approach by Europeans to the South Coast occurred when Spanish sea captains Juan Rodriguez and Bartolome Ferrelo explored what is now the coastline of Curry County.
 Cape Ferrelo is the first point of Oregon land named by the Europeans. (see Guide, p 4)

 British explorer Sir Francis Drake, with his ship the Golden Hinde, took shelter in the South Cove of Cape Arago.
 In 1977 a commemorative plaque honoring Drake was placed at South Cove.
 A replica of his ship (see photo right) entered Coos Bay in 1987. (see Guide, p 115)

 Spanish explorer Martin Aguilar explored the South Coast by sea and named Cape Blanco. (see Guide, p 4)

 Between 9-10 a.m. on January 26th, a 9.0 earthquake rocked the west coast of the Pacific Northwest.
 The quake, from the fault line of the Cascadia Subduction Zone, created a tsunami that inundated the bays and sloughs of the South Coast. (see www.pnsn.org)